MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Deduplicate-DPM-storage.md

         -   Disable PartialFileOptimization: This causes dedup to optimize all sections of an open file rather scan for changed sections with a minimum age.

-        -   Set MinFileAgeDays parameter to 0: With PartialFileOptimization disabled, MinFileAgeDays changes its behavior so that dedup only considers files that havenâ€™t changed in that many days.
+        -   Set MinFileAgeDays parameter to 0: With PartialFileOptimization disabled, MinFileAgeDays changes its behavior so that dedup only considers files that haven’t changed in that many days.
 Since we want dedup to begin processing the backup data in all DPM VHDX files without any delay, we need to set MinFileAgeDays to 0.

 For more information on setting up deduplication see [Install and Configure Data Duplication](http://go.microsoft.com/fwlink/?LinkId=522576).